-The readiness of the LSC is maintained throughout the year and can be activated at a moment's notice by the Logistics Section Chief and/or the Deputy Logistics Section Chief.
+The readiness of the LSC is maintained throughout the year and can be activated at a moment's notice by the Logistics Section Chief.
 Personnel assigned to the Logistics Section also prepare for activations through annual exercises, training, and drills, where the LSC is fully assembled to further simulate a real world scenario.
 The LSC facility layout is shown in Figure 15.1.